-Regional economic policy needs to be based on research that goes beyond the traditional regional composite and benchmark exercises that simply compare all regions on many possible indicators (Bristow, 2005).
-The availability of empirical data on networks of trade, knowledge and direct investment, enables us to strengthen the evidence base for smart specialisation strategies and help policymakers identify their knowledge-based strengths and weaknesses at a regional level.
+Regional economic policy needs to be based on research that goes beyond the traditional regional composite and benchmark exercises that simply compare all regions using many possible indicators.
+The availability of empirical data on networks of trade, knowledge and direct investment, enables us to strengthen the evidence base for smart specialisation strategies and help policymakers identify their knowledge-based strengths and weaknesses at the regional level.
 These inter-regional relations are central in new policy initiatives that are based on a systems way of thinking about innovation and growth and allow for tailored regional economic development strategies and policies.

 The enhancement of national and international networks of trade, knowledge and investment is critical for developing a region and shaping its policy architecture and priorities, especially in weaker regions.
 The example of Brexit showed the heterogeneous trade impacts in regions and sectors in the UK and in Europe that were caused by global value chain effects and differences in revealed competition.
 Analyzing revealed competition in detail showed that the growth of individual firms or sectors in specific regions may be misleading when it is demand-led growth in combination with a loss in market shares.
 Relevant stakeholders shaping policy architecture and associated policy instruments enhancing competitiveness based on a wide range of policies can be identified by learning from other regions.
 Private and public R&D, human capital, institutional factors and are main factors that influence regional economic growth.
 This takes place partly via performance-enhancing knowledge spillovers via network linkages between regions if there is sufficient absorptive capacity in the receiving region.